oumaimare1/StartupApp/README.md

 ## General Info
 The model created is used to predict a startups profit using Multiple Linear Regression in Python.
 The dataset used contains the details of 50 startups and predicts the profit of a new Startup based on certain features.
+I will deploy this model on Heroku using Flask and Docker.

+### Docker :
+Docker is a containerization service that allows for websites, APIs, databases, and, in our case, data science models to be deployed anywhere and ran with a few to only one line of code.
+Docker is lightweight and doesn't take up as much memory as other methods and has a faster startup time.
+Allowing you to easily update your models and test and deploy the changes quickly.

 ### Project Steps :
-* Part 1 - Create A Flask App
+* Part 1 -  Train and save the model & Create A Flask App
 * Part 2 - Dockerize the Application
 * Part 3 - Deploy the Application to Heroku